RobertNichita/GourceWizard/README.md

 - RabbitMQ
 - Logs are saved, we can look at nginx logs and our application logs at any time.

-## Challenges
+## Challenges - Darren/Robert

 **Task:** What is the top 3 most challenging things that you have learned/developed for you app?
 Please restrict your answer to only three items.

 1.
-2.
+2. Auth Stuff: Robert
-3. CDN stuff.
+3. Worker Stuff: Ryan, Video/CDN stuff.

-## Contributions
+## Contributions - Darren

 **Task:** Describe the contribution of each team member to the project.
 Please provide the full name of each team member (but no student number).

-# One more thing?
+# One more thing? - Darren

 **Task:** Any additional comment you want to share with the course staff?

 We committed some secrets while developing, but we burned all of them ;)

-Production secrets are encrypted using [Mozilla SOPS](https://github.com/mozilla/sops).

 If we had access to better servers (better specs, GPUs, ect.) then we could make the workers render videos faster.